smannist/dungeon-generator/documentation/weekly_report_5.md

 ## Problems

 I need to take a better look at dungeon generation time complexity + analyze the performance graph (maybe edit it).
-Dungeon randomization makes analysing the graph a little bit tricky.
+As far as I know the performance should be width times height (n² assuming w=h) based on the map initializing alone, but my graph does not seem to show that (unless I am blind?).
+Randomization adds a certain factor so it probably makes sense for the graph to not be constantly increasing either.

 ## What will I do next?